Angleito/Sonar/README.md

 ## Overview

-SONAR is a decentralized marketplace for high-quality conversational audio data, designed to incentivize creators while ensuring data privacy and quality.
+SONAR is a decentralized marketplace for high-quality audio data across the full spectrum—speech, music, environmental sounds, vocals, sound effects, and field recordings—designed to incentivize creators while ensuring data privacy and quality.
 Built on the Sui blockchain with Walrus storage and Mysten Seal encryption, SONAR introduces an innovative **absolute-threshold dynamic burn model** that ensures sustainable token economics throughout the protocol's lifecycle.

 **Hackathon:** Walrus Haulout 2025
 **Track:** Data Economy/Marketplaces